-Teachers completing the Master of Education program will be eligible for the Teacher Professional Fifth-year (T-5) Certificate which may be converted to the Career Profession Fifth-Year (CT-5) Certificate.
-Many teachers completing this type certification already hositions which they maintain.
-Those desiring to change positions or to locate origin teaching assignments experience little, if any, difficulty except in metropolitan areas.
-The market, therefore, is dependent upon the teacher's being able to go where the job available.
-All teachers who received the Master of Education degree at Georgia College 1979 and who wished to teach are now employed.
-According to the minimum sal schedule, a beginning Georgia teacher with the T-5 Certificate received \$10,541 plus to supplement during 1979-80.
+Teachers completing the Master of Education program will be eligible for the Teacher's Professional Fifth-year (T-5) Certificate which may be converted to the Career Professional Fifth-Year (CT-5) Certificate.
+Many teachers completing this type certification already hold positions which they maintain.
+Those desiring to change positions or to locate original teaching assignments experience little, if any, difficulty except in metropolitan areas.
+The job market, therefore, is dependent upon the teacher's being able to go where the job is available.
+According to the minimum salary schedule, a beginning Georgia teacher with the T-5 Certificate received \$11,945 plus local supplement during 1980-81.